Home / Money Scripts: Why You Spend, Save, or Avoid Money

 Then, children pick up patterns through repeated comments like “We can’t afford that” or unspoken rules around spending or saving.

-These early exposures build your mental framework that later influences how you approach money.
+These early exposures build your mental framework that later influences your relationship with money.

 Childhood Experiences